 Youth, Family and Culture Cohort.
-The Youth, Family, and Culture cohort is an online/oncampus hybrid cohort that focus on the theology and strategic issues of youth and family ministry, psychological development of adolescents, developing the spirituality of adolescents, emerging models of youth and family ministry and an integrated approach to youth and family ministry.
+The Youth, Family, and Culture cohort is an online/on-campus hybrid cohort that focus on the theology and strategic issues of youth and family ministry, psychological development of adolescents, developing the spirituality of adolescents, emerging models of youth and family ministry and an integrated approach to youth and family ministry.

 Korean Doctor of Ministry Program.
-The School of Theology offers a specialized Doctor of Ministry program for Korean-American and Korean pastors based on instruction in the Korean language.
+The School of Theology offers a specialized Doctor of Ministry program for Korean pastors and missionaries based on instruction in the Korean language.
 Admission to the Korean Doctor of Ministry program, requires an ATS-accredited Master of Divinity degree or its educational equivalent with a cumulative grade point average of 3.0 or above.
 An English language test score is not required for students enrolling in the program.
 However, students may not attend courses in the English language program unless the TOEFL or IELTS requirement has been met.

-The Korean Doctor of Ministry program has been offering quality course work seminars in the following three concentration areas: (1) biblical studies and preaching, (2) pastoral counseling and care, and (3) theology, ministry, and culture.
+The Korean Doctor of Ministry program has been offering quality course work seminars in the following four concentration areas: (1) biblical studies and preaching, (2) Christian spirituality and pastoral care, and (3) church, leadership, and culture, (4) Global missions and cross-cultural ministries.

-Dr. Euiwan Cho is the academic director of the Korean Doctor of Ministry Program in the School of Theology.
+Dr. Euiwan Cho is the program chair for the Korean Doctor of Ministry Program in the School of Theology.
 For further information on this program, including course descriptions and schedules, please contact the Korean Studies Center at (626) 584-5651.